cf-toolsuite/cf-butler/README.md

 If you copied and appended a suffix to the original `application.yml` then you would set `spring.profiles.active` to be that suffix

-E.g., if you had a configuration named `application-pws.yml`
+E.g., if you had a configuration file named `application-pws.yml`

 ```
 ./gradlew bootRun -Dspring.profiles.active=pws